CallanHP/oci-api-signing-postman-collection/readme.md

+> [!IMPORTANT]
+> This collection is no longer being maintained.
+Oracle provides and maintains [a Postman workspace for Oracle Cloud Infrastructure](https://www.postman.com/oracledevs/workspace/oracle-cloud-infrastructure-rest-apis/overview), with much wider API coverage that is likely going to provide a better experience overall.
+> It is strongly recommended that you migrate to that implementation instead.

 ### OCI API Signing Postman Collection

 This Postman collection uses pre-request scripts to assemble the signatures required to invoke the OCI APIs.
 It is intended to allow for Postman to be used for ad-hoc API testing as part of the development of management and monitoring scripts and infrastructure automation.